Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Simulations

-In simulations, {the AWGN variance is $\sigma^2 = 10^{-12}$, and the maximal transmit power is $P_{\max}=1$ W.} The relative permittivity of walls is $\epsilon = 5.24$, which is that of concrete \cite{hoydis2022sionna}.
-The antenna gains at Tx $G_t$ and Rx $G_r$ are both equal to $1$.
-The neural network configurations in PPO and GRPO (only with policy network) are listed in Table III, where we adopt moderate scale actor and critic networks for our problem.
+Simulation settings are assigned as follows: AWGN variance is $\sigma^2 = -90$ dBm, and the maximal transmit power is $P_{\max}=1$ W. The relative permittivity of walls is $\epsilon = 5.24$, which is that for concrete \cite{hoydis2022sionna}.
+The antenna gains are set as $G_t = G_r = 1$.
+The neural network configurations in PPO and GRPO are listed in Table III, where we adopt mmoderate-scale actor and critic networks for our problem.
 Baseline algorithms for comparison with GRPO are below.

-\textbf{PPO Init.} (\textit{PPO proposed in \cite{PPO} training $T=25$ K steps as our GRPO reference policy}): The baseline consists of training PPO \cite{PPO} for 25 K steps, a process that takes roughly $3$ minutes on our computer.
+\textbf{PPO Init.} (\textit{PPO \cite{PPO} training $T=25$ K steps as our GRPO reference policy}): The baseline consists of training PPO \cite{PPO} for 25 K steps, a process that takes roughly $3$ minutes on our computer.
 Our GRPO method uses this trained policy as its reference policy for initialization.

-\textbf{PPO} (\textit{PPO proposed in \cite{PPO}}): This baseline trains PPO \cite{PPO} until $3$ million steps.
+\textbf{PPO} (\textit{PPO in \cite{PPO}}): This baseline trains PPO \cite{PPO} until $3$ million steps.
 It is known that PPO has a superior performance.
 This baseline is to test how much the performance gain can be obtained from PPO in \cite{PPO}.

 \textbf{A2C} (\textit{A2C applied in \cite{Chao}}): This baseline trains A2C until $3$ million steps.
 A2C algorithm combines policy learning with value estimation to reduce variance while maintaining direct policy optimization.
 Differently, A2C lacks PPO's trust region constraints, making it simpler but less stable during training.
 A2C shows its success in FAS-ISAC \cite{Chao}.